camunda/camunda-docs/versioned_docs/version-8.2/components/concepts/incidents.md

 In Camunda Platform 8, an incident represents a problem in process execution.
 This means a process instance is stuck at a particular point, and requires user interaction to resolve the problem.

-Incidents are created in different situations, including the following:
+Incidents are created in the following scenarios:

-- A job is failed and it has no retries left.
+- Explicitly by job workers sending FAIL commands
-- An input or output variable mapping can't be applied.
+- Implicitly when a job is out of retries
-- A condition can't be evaluated.
+- Input/output-mapping cannot be applied
-- A decision can't be evaluated.
+- A condition or decision cannot be evaluated

 :::note
-Incidents are not created when an unexpected exception (e.g. `NullPointerException`, `OutOfMemoyError` etc.) occurs.
+Note that not all errors will necessarily lead to incidents.
+For example, unexpected errors in Zeebe do not always result in incidents.
 :::

 ## Resolving